 CVE-2026-7839

-25th percentile — higher than 25% of all known CVEs
+Low risk29th percentile - higher than 29% of all known CVEs

 Summary

 UltraVNC repeater up to version 1.8.2.2 initializes the HTTP administration server with a hardcoded default password.
-On first run, when settings2.txt is absent, it writes the password "adminadmi2" for the admin user.
-The Basic-auth handler lacks rate-limiting or lockout, allowing a remote attacker to easily gain full control of the repeater configuration.
+On first run, when settings2.txt is absent, it writes the literal string "adminadmi2" as the admin password.
+The HTTP Basic-auth handler checks this password without rate-limiting or lockout.

 Risk Assessment